-Due to future potential changes in the standards, best available information and best practices, the current FMEDA results presented in this report may not be fully consistent with results that would be presented for the identical product at some future time.
+Due to future potential changes in the standards, product design changes, best available information and best practices, the current FMEDA results presented in this report may not be fully consistent with results that would be presented for the identical model number product at some future time.
 As a leader in the functional safety market place, exida is actively involved in evolving best practices prior to official release of updated standards so that our reports effectively anticipate any known changes.
 In addition, most changes are anticipated to be incremental in nature and results reported within the previous three-year period should be sufficient for current usage without significant question.

 Most products also tend to undergo incremental changes over time.
-If an exida FMEDA has not been updated within the last three years and the exact results are critical to the SIL verification you may wish to contact the product vendor to verify the current validity of the results.
+If an exida FMEDA has not been updated within the last three years, contact the product vendor to verify the current validity of the results